PERIODONTICS

 ADVANCED PERIODONTITIS

 Teeth lose more support as the bone and fibers continue to deteriorate, and teeth may shift or loosen.
-In severe cases, teeth may need to be removed to prevent further damage to the surrounding tissue.
+In severe cases, teeth may need to be removed to prevent further damage to the surrounding tissues or neighbouring teeth.

 Symptoms of Advanced Periodontitis include: